 Students receive honors credits when enrolled in undergraduate honors courses designated by honors section numbers of 2XX.

-Applications for honors credit for such courses are due by the 12th class day of the semester.
+Applications for honors credit for such courses may vary by department.
+Reach out to your professor and academic advisor well before the semester begins to ensure you can properly enroll in these courses.
 Honors credit will be applied to the student's transcript after final grades have posted.

 Honors Course Contracts